 iMfolozi and Hluhluwe Game Reserves are situated in Kwa Zulu Natal in an historic area just north of Durban which was once the hunting grounds exclusively used by kings of the might Zulu nation.
 There are several signs of settlements from the Stone Age in the area.
 The rolling hills and lush bushveld in Zululand provide safe sanctuary for Big Five game which includes Lion, Buffalo, Leopard, Elephant and Rhino.
 The area is generally hot in summer, mild in spring and cool to cold in winter with occasional spells of freezing cold weather.
-These Zululand game parks are third only behind a Bespoke African Safari or a visit to the Kruger National Park.
+These Zululand game parks are third only behind some of the best luxury safari lodges in South Africa or a visit to the Kruger National Park.

 Hluhluwe-iMfolozi Game Reserve

 iMfolozi Game Reserve is part of the Hluhluwe iMfolozi Park, an immense conservation zone known for its immense variety of fauna and flora.
 This is Africaís oldest game park, established in 1895, where the Big Five occur, and the only one in the Kwa Zulu Natal area under formal conservation.
 Situated in the southern part of the Hluhluwe iMfolozi Park on the Elephant Coast, in the center of Zululand north of Durban, it offers visitors numerous activities including: game viewing drives, self-guided walks, exciting wilderness trails, picnic sites and boat tours on Hluhluwe Dam.
 Camping sites have dedicated cooks who prepare special and traditional meals for guests.